ikorotkaya/buena-onboarding/design_notes/2_add_new_onboarding_page.md

 ## 5. Implement Logic in Page and Navigation

 In the newly created page file (`NewName.tsx`), implement the logic necessary for the onboarding step.
-Additionally, update the `OnboardingNavigation` component to reflect the new onboarding step and handle navigation accordingly.
+Additionally, update the `NextButton` component to reflect the new onboarding step and handle navigation accordingly.